Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 2.  **Live Release** -- When instruments/forms are final, or instrument edits have been tested, use this release option ("release to production").
-In this case, tablets that are already collecting data, or have the group's apk installed, will received an update request when connecting to the Internet the next time.
+In this case, tablets that are already collecting data, or have the group's apk installed, will receive an update request when connecting to the Internet the next time.
 All data collected from this release will also be added to the main database.